Skip to main content

 This feature works by linking a user’s onboarding verification result to a unique identifier from your platform.

-1. Pass your unique identifier during onboarding
+1. Pass your unique identifier during Onboarding Trust Flow

 • account ID